jim3/go-logger/README.md

-# go-logger-library
+Create a logging library using Go

-A logger library project using Go
+An online "live project exercise" for a logger library written in Go...